Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Multipoint variational perturbation theory for open quantum systems

-In the limit in which $\mathcal{Q}$ is a good basis to represent the steady state, and thus $\vec{q}_{\rm eff}$ gives a good approximation of $\sss$, the bound in \eqref{eq:bound_2} is fairly tight.
-Notably, since $M$ is typically much smaller than the Hilbert space dimension, solving this equation introduces a significant speedup at the price of finding a slightly suboptimal solution.
-In practice, the criterion we use is
+In the limit in which $\mathcal{Q}$ is a good basis to represent the steady state, this residual is small, and $\vec{q}_{\rm eff}$ provides a good approximation to the solution of~\eqref{Eq:coeff_minimization_definition}.
+Notably, since $M$ is typically much smaller than the Hilbert space dimension, solving this reduced equation introduces a significant speedup at the price of finding a slightly suboptimal solution.
+In practice, having solved the reduced system for $\vec{q}_{\rm eff}$, we lift the solution back to the full space as $\ket{\sss^{\rm PT}(\varepsilon)} = \mathcal{Q}\vec{q}_{\rm eff}/\mathcal{N}$, where $\mathcal{N}$ is the normalization coefficient ensuring $\operatorname{Tr}[\sss^{\rm PT}(\varepsilon)] = 1$, and directly evaluate the residual of the original problem with a single matrix--vector product against the full Liouvillian: